 a distinctly American one—can make to addressing these challenges.
 Naropa is proud of its forty years of success in forging a unique model of liberal arts and professional education and is delighted that the Lenz Foundation will expand our ability to influence scholars and other professionals in this area for years to come.
-(See about the Lenz Foundation.)
+(See more information about the Lenz Foundation.)

 Fellows will typically be invited to spend one semester on campus, though a longer stay is possible to support a project of considerable depth and complexity.
 Our current funding will provide support for one one-semester fellow during the 2019–20 academic year.

 Typical stipends will range from $1,500 to $2,200 per month depending on two factors: The length of the Fellowship and the Fellow's projected total income during the Fellowship period.
 Fellowships will be three to eight months during the Fall and/or Spring academic semesters by mutual agreement.
 Sabbatical programs generally work on the principle of bringing a faculty member to "wholeness," that is, up to his or her regular income level.
 Fellows receiving other forms of support (e.g., full salary from their home institutions or grants) will receive a smaller stipend than those who, as is more typical, are receiving partial salary.
 Independent scholars and artists, and those taking leaves-without-pay from their home institutions, will typically receive the maximum award.

 Fellows are responsible for locating their own housing for themselves, and for any